Cross-account data access to OpenSearch domains

 -

-An IAM role in the target account that is used for control plane validation only.
-This role requires only the
+An IAM role in the target account that is used during data source association only.
+OpenSearch UI assumes this role to call

 -